How to spend AP. Skill Rank Priority

 Meditation (leave at Rank F)

-* With the nerf with Chainswing's SP 25 -> 15, Cat Statue is almost always much better.
-Unless you plan to be in Trans for the entire run where Paw is better.
+* With the nerf with Chainswing's SP 25 -> 15, Cat Statue Artifact is better in fast places which have no cutscenes, otherwise Paw is better, with a few exceptions.

 * Reduce SP on Blazing Spine and Ancestral Garb.
 (Not 22s CD reduction on Garb because you still can only use it once per Raid anyway or twice per Redeemers)